 In 2023, the USDA modified its Plant Hardiness Zone Map for the first time in 11 years.
 As a result of incorporating temperature data from more locations and a more recent time period , certain growing zones have shifted.
 Some regions of the country have increased by half a zone (for example, from Zone 6A to Zone 6B, or 5B to 6A), while others have not.

 “The new USDA Plant Hardiness Zone Map provides greater insight into the average minimum winter temperatures across the country,” says horticultural expert Melinda Myers.
 “As in the past, it does not reflect the extreme cold temperatures outside this average that can occasionally occur.
 Use the Plant Hardiness Zone Map information along with your region’s summer heat, average rainfall, soil type, sunlight and wind when selecting the best plants for your gardens and landscapes.”

 Learn how to find the first and last frost dates in your region.

-How to Find Your Plant Zone
+Find Your New Plant Hardiness Zone

 As you look at the map, you may notice islands of warmer or colder plant zones within the band of another.
-Large bodies of water, urban heat islands (areas that are warmer than rural areas because of human activity), mountains and valleys influence the surrounding climates and growing conditions.
+Large bodies of water, urban heat islands (urban areas are warmer than rural areas because of human activity), mountains and valleys influence the surrounding climates and growing conditions.
 These microclimates also exist within your landscape.
 Sheltered areas may allow you to grow less-hardy plants, while more-exposed areas require tougher specimens.

 Once again, check the tag, seed packet or online plant profile to know for a fact that your selection will receive the sunlight, soil type and moisture it needs to thrive.
-Then make sure there is sufficient space for it to reach full size; it’s amazing how fast those little plants grow into large specimens.
+Then make sure there is sufficient space for it to reach full size; it’s amazing how fast those little plants at the garden center grow into large specimens.